What do we bring camping?

-You must be 12 years old or older to raft the Ocoee River.
-This rule is set by the State of Tennessee.
-There is no upper age limit, however, you should be in good physical health.
+You MUST be at least 12 years old to raft the Ocoee River.
+This law is set by the State of Tennessee.

 Where do we change?

-Changing rooms and hot showers are available at the outpost.
+Changing rooms and hot showers are available at our Outpost.

 What gear does OAR supply?

-We supply helmets, paddle, and lifejackets.
+We supply helmets, paddle, and PFD's (a.k.a life-jackets).
 On cool days, paddle pants and jackets are available.
-We also have a limited supply of wetsuits for a small rental fee.
+We also have a limited supply of wet suits for a small rental fee.